Holography of information in de Sitter space: Discussion

 \paragraph{\bf Holography in de Sitter.} Strictly speaking, our result on the holography of information does not allow us to obtain information about a higher-dimensional space from a lower-dimensional space since $\reg$ still has codimension $0$.
 This is similar to the situation in AdS --- where arguments based on the gravitational constraints are sufficient to show that information in the bulk is available in an infinitesimal time band in the boundary, but are not sufficient to squeeze the time band to a time slice.
 Moreover, our results pertain to information but do not address the issue of bulk dynamics.

 So the natural question is whether there is some way of understanding bulk dynamics in all of de Sitter space from a lower-dimensional subregion on the late-time slice.
 Similar ideas were recently explored in \cite{Moitra:2022glw}.
+(See \cite{Pasquarella:2022ibb} for a different perspective.)

 Such a holographic duality, if it exists, should account for all states in the bulk theory.
 In the literature, the study of dS/CFT has often been restricted to understanding the Euclidean vacuum, obtained from the Hartle-Hawking proposal.
 But as we have shown the bulk theory has many other interesting states.